Ashgabat International Airport: Soviet

-In 1944, Turkmen SSR air fleet was replenished with the Li-2 aircraft, which transported passengers and mail from Ashkhabad to Moscow via Baku, Astrakhan and Volgograd.
+In 1944, Turkmen SSR air fleet was replenished with the Li-2 aircraft, which transported passengers and mail from Ashgabat to Moscow via Baku, Astrakhan and Volgograd.
 From 1946, Soviet aircraft Ilyushin Il-12, Il-14, An-2, Yak-12 began to be used on airlines.
 In the 1950s, Tu-104, Tu-114, Il-18, and An-24 aircraft appeared in the Turkmen SSR's fleet.
 Powerful airliners made it possible to connect Ashkhabad by air lines with the largest cities of the USSR, the capitals of the union republics.
-In 1935, was opened Ashkhabad-Tashauz airline route.
+In 1935, was opened Ashgabat-Daşhowuz airline route.

 In the 1980s, the civil aviation of the Turkmen SSR had the Tu-154, Yak-40, Yak-42, An-24, An-26 aircraft.
-Ashkhabad Airport has modern radio and radar equipment that allows it to receive aircraft at any time of the day and under adverse weather conditions.
-In Soviet times, the airport was used exclusively for servicing flights within the USSR.
-Currently, in addition to the aircraft of the local airline fleet, the airport serves the planes of several foreign airlines of the world, performing both passenger and cargo flights.
+Ashgabat Airport has modern radio and radar equipment that allows it to receive aircraft at any time of the day and under adverse weather conditions.

 Independent Turkmenistan

-The first modern airport terminal opened in 1994 with a capacity of 1,600 passengers per hour.
-In Soviet times, the airport was used exclusively for domestic flights.

-As part of Saparmurat Niyazov's aspiration to transform Turkmenistan into 'the new Kuwait', he sought to construct a distinctive airport.
+As part of Saparmyrat Nyýazow's aspiration to transform Turkmenistan into 'the new Kuwait', he sought to construct a distinctive airport.
 This zeal resulted in the control tower being constructed on the wrong side of the runway.
 The 'gaudy new terminal' blocked the view of air traffic controllers as they guided pilots.
 The builders warned him of this, however he responded: "It looks better this way."
 The building was dismantled in 2013.
 On 26 March 2014, a small passenger Terminal was opened.
 The terminal is located on the site of a pre-existing Turkmen SSR airport (behind the bus station) on 2013 Street (Cosmonaut Boulevard).
 For the period of construction of the main passenger terminal the temporary terminal served passengers departing from and arriving to Ashgabat.
-After commissioning of the main terminal in 2016, the terminal was used for domestic routes and charter flights.
-Currently used as a cargo storage facility.
+After commissioning of the main terminal in 2016, the terminal was used for domestic routes and charter flights, and is currently used as a cargo storage facility.